We are several weeks into the school year and some Connecticut school districts have sent students back home due to cases of COVID-19.

-An assistant football coach in Region 16 has tested positive for COVID-19, and 26 players who had contact with him were instructed to quarantine, district officials said at the beginning of October.
+An assistant football coach in Region 16 has tested positive for COVID-19, and 26 players who had contact with him were instructed to quarantine, district officials said at the beginning of the month.
 The student-athletes were tested.

-Three students at Berlin High School have tested positive for COVID-19 and they have been instructed to remain home in self-isolation for 10 days.
+A person within the school community tested positive for COVID-19 and was instructed to remain home in self-isolation for 10 days.

-This came after three other members of the Berlin Public Schools community had tested positive for COVID-19.
-District officials said two of the three individuals were last at Griswold Elementary School on Friday, Sept.
+This came after two members of the Berlin Public Schools community had tested positive for COVID-19.
+District officials said the two individuals were last at Griswold Elementary School on Friday, Sept.
 18 and that close contacts were identified.

 Luis Munoz Marin School in Bridgeport is closed through Monday, Oct.
 26 and students will participate in remote learning during the closure, and Grab n Go meals will still be available.

 East Lyme High School is remote and will reopen on Oct.
 22.

 East Lyme High School went remote after the school district learned of a case of COVID-19.
 Learning is remote for East Lyme High School and the school will reopen on Oct.
 22. Sports and after school activities at the high school will be suspended.
 All other buildings are open for students.

 A letter from the superintendent on Oct.
 4 said contact tracing was done at East Lyme Middle School and Niantic Center School based on last week’s COVID cases.

 Fairfield Ludlowe High School in Fairfield has had closures after positive cases of COVID-19 and more than 80 students and staff were in quarantine.